Are you coping with the loss of a loved one?

 Bereavement support volunteers offer emotional and practical support to bereaved clients as they work through the grieving process.
 During the pandemic, these volunteers are offering support by phone/video chat.
 Our volunteers are all Hospice Palliative Care Ontario-trained with at least 30 hours of intensive training.
 They are then given additional training in how to provide bereavement support to our clients.

 If you have experienced a bereavement in the past year, whether through the death of a family member, adult child, or friend, and would find comfort in joining with others in similar circumstances, please join us for our once a month drop-in.
+This group is open to clients who have completed either an 8-week bereavement support group, or 1:1 sessions with Circle of Care.
 We will meet the first Tuesday of each month via ZOOM from 1:30-3:00pm.

 To register for bereavement support, whether group or individual, please contact our Case Manager, Charlotte Koven at 416-635-2860 ext 271 or email@example.com.